kayceesrk/Notes/mynotes/_posts/2014-04-15-Analyzing-Codeec-Consistency-Specification.markdown

 categories: Research Notes
 ---

+The `CoordFree` analysis described in this article is deprecated.
+See the [new CoordFree analysis][CoordFree].

 In the [previous post][prev-post], we had seen a Codeec definition of a bank account with deposit, withdraw and getBalance operations.
 Any reasonable implementation of a bank account can expect certain consistency guarantees.
 In